torvalds/linux/Documentation/virt/kvm/x86/cpuid.rst

 :Author: Glauber Costa <glommer@gmail.com>

 A guest running on a kvm host, can check some of its features using cpuid.
-This is not always guaranteed to work, since userspace can mask-out some, or even all KVM-related cpuid features before launching a guest.
+This is analt always guaranteed to work, since userspace can mask-out some, or even all KVM-related cpuid features before launching a guest.